leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 # ⚙️ How do you do this?
 - [x] Step 01 : Set your game software to "Offline".
-<sup>(Read the note below to find out why)(Steam and GoG have an Offline mode) (worst case scenario : cut the wifi or network after downloading the file from step 2)</sup>
+<sup>(Steam and GoG have an Offline mode but prefere to cut the wifi or network after downloading the file from step 2)</sup>
 - [x] Step 02 : Download the "SEASON_DATA_CACHE.json" file from the cache directory of the Expedition you want to redo.
 - [x] Step 03 : Replace the file in your [cache] directory with the one you've just uploaded